 It is compulsory for all summer students to purchase the NTU Group Hospital & Surgical Insurance (GHSI) even if you have a similar insurance coverage back home.
 The insurance fee is already included in the Administrative Fee.

-It is important that all incoming summer students highlight any existing/ pre-existing medical conditions or surgeries they have/ had in the online application so we can alert the respective departments, if the need arises.
+It is important that all incoming summer students highlight any existing/ pre-existing medical conditions or surgeries they have/ had in the online application so that NTU can provide the necessary support to ensure your well-being.

 F. Social Integration activities